Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Introduction

 Glioblastoma Multiforme (GBM) is an aggressive malignant brain tumor characterized by a generally poor prognosis and low survival rate.
 While it has a relatively low incidence compared to other forms of cancers, it is the most common form of primary malignant brain tumors, accounting for $45.6\%$ of them \cite{WIRSCHING2016381}.
 While there is one known risk factor for GBM, namely from ionizing radiation to the head, it does not account for all cases \cite{WIRSCHING2016381}.
 Coupling this with indeterminate onset symptoms, GBM is often diagnosed and treated late into its progression.
 Generally the treatment will involve surgical resection, radiation therapy, and concomitant/adjuvant temozolomide (TMZ), but even with these intensive treatments, the 2-year survival rate is only $26.5\%$ \cite{RN12}.
 With such a low survival, especially with treatment, a major focus GBM research is to identify clinical bio-markers that can be used to predict how a patient will respond to treatment.
 One potential bio-marker is the methylation status of the $O^{6}$-methylguanine-DNA methyltransferase (MGMT) promoter which provides prognostic information on how a patient will respond to TMZ \cite{RN10}.

 One challenge associated with utilizing MGMT methylation as a clinical bio-marker is the complex process required to assess the methylation status.
 Current processes require biopsies or micro-surgical resection followed by a time-consuming molecular analysis, with no guarantees that there will be sufficient tissue available to perform a full analysis \cite{WIRSCHING2016381}.
 This lends to the need for a quick non-invasive process to determine methylation status.
 Several previous studies have explored potential in using deep learning to predict methylation status on MR imaging.
-Depending on the data used, there has been some success with using convolutional neural networks (CNNs) to predict the methylation status with a receiver operating characteristic (ROC) area under the curve (AUC) ranging from $58-91\%$, but due to the size of many of these study's datasets it is difficult to assess their generalizability\cite{RN17, RN20, RN21, RN22}.
+Depending on the data used, there has been some success with using convolutional neural networks (CNNs) to predict the methylation status with a receiver operating characteristic (ROC) area under the curve (AUC) ranging from $58-91\%$, but due to the size of many of these study's datasets, ranging from $53-498$ patients, it is difficult to assess their generalizability\cite{RN17, RN20, RN21, RN22, RN23}.
 Another analysis, using the same dataset as this study, achieved an AUC of $59.8\%$ while attempting to reduce their network's parameter space through knowledge-based filtering of the MR images \cite{RN7}.

 In contrast to many applications involving natural images, the sample size of medical imaging is often limited.
 To address this challenge and train a CNN-based model effectively, transfer learning is widely adopted.
-In this study, we employed transfer learning with adaptive fine-tuning to classify MGMT promoter status, tailored to individual patients.
 Transfer learning leverages domain knowledge from a source task to enhance the performance of a target task, a practice commonly applied when the target task has a dataset that is limited in size \cite{RN6}.
 Given that our classification task involves MR volumes, a related source task with valuable domain knowledge is medical image analysis/segmentation, which can be accessed through MedicalNet \cite{chen2019med3d}, a collection of weights pre-trained on a multi-class segmentation task using 3D medical images.
+In this study, we employed transfer learning with adaptive fine-tuning to classify MGMT promoter status, which enables evaluation tailored to individual patients.